 We may also share information with others in an aggregated or otherwise anonymized form that does not reasonably identify you directly as an individual.

 User Information Settings.
-You may update the information that you have provided to us, such as your contact information, interests, developer status, investment interest by emailing us at [email protected].
+You may update the information that you have provided to us, such as your contact information, interests, and developer status by emailing us at [email protected].

 How to control your communications preferences.
 You can stop receiving promotional email communications from us by clicking on the “unsubscribe link” provided in such communications.
 We make every effort to promptly process all unsubscribe requests.
 You may not opt out of service-related communications (e.g., changes/updates to features of the Service, technical and security notices).